MFerretti27/Scoreboard/README.md

           -	Hits and errors of each team.
           -	What inning the game is in.
           -	How many outs there are.
-          -	Discription of last play.
+          -	Description of last play.
     -	NBA
-          -	How mant Timeouts each team has.
+          -	How many Timeouts each team has.
-          -	If a team is in the bouns (If a team is in the bonus their score will go orange).
+          -	If a team is in the bonus (If a team is in the bonus their score will go orange).
           -	Game Clock and quarter the game is in.
           -	Shooting stats of each team (3pt/FG made and attempted).
           -	Play by Play of the game.